Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 We continue to denote the split order $n$ non-repeating Whitney tower by $\cW$, and will keep this notation despite future modifications.
 In the following, further splitting may be performed without mention.

-If $\cW$ contains any repeating intersections of positive order, then by following the pushing-down procedure described in the proof of Theorem~\ref{thm:tower-separates} given in section~\ref{sec:thm-tower-separates-proof}, all these repeating intersections can be pushed-down until they create (many) pairs of self-intersections in the order zero disks.
-Then all repeating Whitney disks are clean, and by doing Whitney moves with these clean Whitney disks it can be arranged that $\cW$ contains no repeating intersections of positive order.
+If $\cW$ contains any repeating intersections of positive order, then by following the pushing-down procedure described in the proof of Theorem~\ref{thm:tower-separates} given in section~\ref{sec:thm-tower-separates-proof}, all these repeating intersections can be pushed-down until they create (many) pairs of self-intersections in the order $0$ disks.
+Then all repeating Whitney disks are clean, and by doing Whitney moves guided by these clean Whitney disks it can be arranged that $\cW$ contains no repeating Whitney disks and no repeating intersections of positive order.

-\textbf{Step (ii):} Consider now the component $L_i$ bounding $D_i$.
-We want to convert $D_i$ into a class $n+1$ grope displaying the longitude $\ell_i$ as a product of $(n+1)$-fold iterated commutators in meridians to the $D_{j\neq i}$ using the tree-preserving Whitney tower-to-grope construction of \cite{S1}.
+Step (ii): Consider now the component $L_i$ bounding $D_i$.
+We want to convert $D_i$ into a class $n+1$ grope displaying the longitude $\ell_i$ as a product of $(n+1)$-fold iterated commutators in meridians to the $D_{j\neq i}$ using the tree-preserving Whitney tower-to-grope construction of \cite[Thm.5]{S1}.
 This construction is sketched roughly below in section~\ref{subsec:w-tower-to-grope-review}, and a simple case is illustrated in Figure~\ref{bing-hopf-example-tower-and-grope-with-tree}.
 Actually, the resulting grope $G_i$ comes with \emph{caps}, which in this setting are embedded normal disks to the other $D_j$ which are bounded by essential circles called \emph{tips} on $G_i$.
 For our purposes the caps only serve to show that these tips are meridians to the $D_j$.
 The trees associated to gropes are rooted trees, with the root vertex corresponding to the bottom stage surface, and the other univalent vertices corresponding to the tips (or to the caps).
-Since $\cW$ was split, the upper surface stages of $G_i$ will all be genus one, so the collection of unitrivalent trees $t(G_i)$ associated to $G_i$ will contain one tree for each dyadic branch of upper stages, with each trivalent vertex of a tree corresponding to a genus one surface in a branch.
+Since $\cW$ was split, the upper surface stages of $G_i$ will all be genus one, so the collection of order $n$ unitrivalent trees $t(G_i)$ associated to $G_i$ will contain one tree for each dyadic branch of upper stages, with each trivalent vertex of a tree corresponding to a genus one surface in a branch.
+In this setting the class of $G_i$ is equal to $n+1$, the number of non-root univalent vertices in each tree in the collection $t(G_i)$ (see e.g.~\cite[Sec.2.3]{S1}).